BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Hand weapon

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Wormtongue** `PASSIVE` - Heroic actions cast by enemy heroes within 6" cost 2 Might points, rather than 1.
+- **Wormtongue** `PASSIVE`

+Heroic actions cast by enemy heroes within 6" cost 2 Might points, rather than 1.

-- **A Traitor Within** `PASSIVE` - Grima can be deployed in one of two ways, though his controlling player must decide which before either Army is deployed.
+- **A Traitor Within** `PASSIVE`

+Grima can be deployed in one of two ways, though his controlling player must decide which before either Army is deployed.
 Grima can either be deployed as part of Saruman's Warband (in which case he will not take up a space in the Warband), or as part of the enemy Army.

 If Grima chooses to be deployed as part of the enemy Army, he must select an enemy Hero.
 Once that Hero and their Warband has been deployed, Grima's controlling player can deploy Grima as if he was also part of that Warband, following all the usual deployment rules.
 Grima is still part of his controlling player's Army, and will Activate like any other model in his controlling player's Army.